 Just like with green lentils, you’ll get 15% of your daily recommended amount of iron from this serving.
 Black lentils are slightly lower in potassium compared to their green and red cousins, offering 6% of one’s daily potassium needs per one-quarter cup uncooked.

 FYI: Both black and green lentils tend to come whole (with their outermost layer, called the husk, intact), so they keep their shape even after cooking.
 Split lentils, on the other hand, tend to cook and break down quicker, making them a great choice for soups and stews.

 We’re all about tossing cooked beluga lentils into salads or sauteing them with caramelized onions and warming spices like cumin for a nourishing dinner side.

 Brown lentils clock in similar to their peers from a nutrition standpoint.
-A quarter-cup (dry) delivers 11 grams of protein, 9 grams of dietary fiber, and the same amount of potassium and iron for 180 calories.
+One-quarter cup (dry) delivers 11 grams of protein, 9 grams of dietary fiber, and the same amount of potassium and iron for 180 calories.